Control for all provinces: British Columbia, Alberta,

 toxins from roofing and insulation materials and treated wood (i.e. Lindane) and PCP (pentachloropherol).
 Roosts should never be treated

+with chemicals.
 To encourage bat populations in your neighborhood but not in your

 attic, bat houses are a "human-friendly" solution.